jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 `ClientApplication` and `MyInterface` are the SUT.
 They are unaware of any dependency specifics beyond the red boundary for which all arrows of knowledge and dependency cross that boundary by pointing toward the SUT and never away from it.

-__NOTE:__ When an SUT is not loosely coupled with its dependencies, then it may need to be refactored that will be loosely coupled before Test Doubles can be added.
+__NOTE:__ When an SUT is not loosely coupled with its dependencies, then the SUT may need to be refactored so that it will be loosely coupled to its dependencies before Test Doubles can be added.

 ## Constructor Injection
 Constructor Injection is probably the most common technique.
 I’ve used this technique in my examples above with Test Doubles being injected into the `CustomerService` via a constructor.